jliu70/adafruit.usedgoodies.com/docs/getting-started/index.md

     While there is no "right" or "wrong" approach to learning electronics, on this website I make some opinionated recommendations geared to the absolute "newbie" – people who are new to both electronics and to the Adafruit ecosystem.

     You will see these labeled as:

-        *A Beginner's Recommendation*.
+    *A Beginner's Recommendation*

     Feel free to ignore my recommendations if you are already knowledgable in electronics in general and just wish to get quickly acclimated with the Adafruit lingo.
-Often "newbies" just want a clearly defined roadmap, so my recommendations are for those who have no idea where to start and just want to get started somewhere.
-I will explain why I make the particular recommendations.
+Often "newbies" want a clearly defined roadmap, so my recommendations are for those who have no idea where to start and just want to get started somewhere.
+I will explain why I make the recommendations.